lowkickgames/worldshards-erc20-token/README.md

 ## Deployment

-Run the deployment for the token on testnet
+Run the deployment for the token on Ethereum testnet

 ```shell
 npx hardhat run deployments/deploy.js --network sepolia
 ```

-Run the deployment for the token on mainnet
+Run the deployment for the token on Ethereum mainnet

 ```shell
 npx hardhat run deployments/deploy.js --network mainnet
 ```

+ERC20 contract address will be printed to terminal.

 ## Testing